 Physical Activity Considerations

-Physical therapists can help prevent and treat foot problems in runners by analyzing running style, prescribing proper footwear and orthotics, and teaching exercises that improve strength, flexibility, and muscle balance.
+Physical therapists can help prevent and treat injuries common in runners by analyzing running style, prescribing proper footwear and orthotics, and teaching exercises that improve strength, flexibility, and muscle balance.
+Explore the health center for runners for more information.

 Common gardening tasks can cause stress and strain on muscles and joints, especially for seniors or those who are normally sedentary.
 Learn more about reducing the risk of injury while gardening.